alimosavifard/Civitas/README.md

 - Foster participatory governance by connecting citizens and decision-makers digitally
 - Support seamless interaction between virtual policies and real-world outcomes

-Starting with small, safe prototypes focused on specific tasks like citizen request classification and prioritization, CivitasAI is designed to expand modularly and organically, ultimately aiming to become a foundational platform for this virtual-real societal ecosystem.
+Starting with small, safe prototypes focused on specific tasks like citizen request classification and prioritization, Civitas is designed to expand modularly and organically, ultimately aiming to become a foundational platform for this virtual-real societal ecosystem.

 The project prioritizes:
 - Transparency and explainability